CodyBerenson/PGMA-Modernized/README.md

 ![](https://raw.githubusercontent.com/CodyBerenson/PGMA-Modernized/master/images/scene.jpg)

 Some tips:

-1. Especially for WayBig, replace curly opening quotes with the standard single quote'.
-Waybig will use a curly opening quote; if copying and pasting from the WayBig site, replace with a standard single quote.
-2. The Agent will attempt to crop the scene poster for display in plex, using either an inline cropping service, or if unavailable a visual basic script (for Windows PMS installations).
+1. The Agent will attempt to crop the scene poster for display in plex, using either an inline cropping service, or if unavailable a visual basic script (for Windows PMS installations).
 If both fail, the agent will return the (often oversized) poster as-is from the blog site.

 ## Disclaimer